benseven/edi.bike/site/articles/2025-08-31-looking-ahead-to-tro-sub-4th-september/index.md

 This continued overreach and kicking of the proverbial can down the road lead to ourselves and [Spokes](http://spokes.org.uk) penning an [Open Letter to the TRO Sub and TEC Conveners](https://edi.bike/files/2025/publications/Open-Letter-RE-TRO-Sub-Committee-and-the-East-Areas-ETRO.pdf) - as well as copying in many Councillors, executives and Council Officers - calling for greater scrutiny on the remit and actions of the TRO Sub-Committee, who to our eyes are subverting the process and intentions of the Transport Committee and the council's City Mobility Plan, threatening vital protected cycle infrastructure used by residents and visitors to move safely through the East of the city.

 ### 🔁 Back once again

+So we have detail and reassurances from officers;
+* There have been no injury claims as a result of 'soft segregation' rubber kerbs since 2023, with a clear peak of safety issues when the materials were first used in the city;
+* There is a costed programme to upgrade materials not only over the next five years, but would be wholly addressed in the long term with another five year extension when reviewed;
+* There are prioritisations being refined on which schemes need the most attention, the most quickly;
+* There is a full schedule of the expected work needed.

+In the face of this - and hopefully, all eyes within the council and beyond on the TRO Sub and whether it's upholding council policy on safe Active Travel provision - we'll see sense prevail this week and the East Area ETRO made permanent.

+## Up this week: North ETRO

+Unless made permanent under TROs, the measures implemented by ETRO/21/27B, ETRO/21/30A and ETRO/23/23A will therefore cease on 14 January 2026, 16 December 2025 and 14 January 2026 respectively.

+## Up this week: Meadows to George Street project